 To achieve success in any subject, it is important to understand that the work completed in the classroom IS NOT ENOUGH.
 Students should expect to do between one and two hours of INDEPENDENT STUDY each evening.
 This could be tasks set by subject teachers, independent research, reading through notes or practising skills learnt in lessons.
-In some subjects, students will need to prepare for or complete NEA work (Non-Examined Assessments, previously known as "coursework").
+In some subjects, students will need to prepare for or complete coursework.
 There will be lots of support sessions available to help and students may be required to attend these regularly to ensure the highest level of success.

 It is essential that students take responsibility for their own success.
 This ownership of their own learning will equip students with the skillset needed to succeed at sixth form where the study load will increase again.
 Where students are completing vocational qualifications or an apprenticeship, they will still be required to complete assignments and portfolios outside of their working or college hours.
 This will be much easier if they have already established good study habits.